phette23/c4l24-python4lib/docs/notebooks.md

 ### Google Colab

 [Google Colab](https://colab.research.google.com/) is the easiest way to run notebooks because we don't need any extra software or setup steps, but we have to access them through the Colab website.
+Colab notebooks come with many packages pre-installed, including pandas and spaCy, which is quite convenient.

 We can open the notebooks in this repo directly from GitHub in the **Open Notebook** menu, select GitHub, then paste this repo's URL https://github.com/phette23/c4l24-python4lib/ or `phette23/c4l24-python4lib` into the search menu.
 Each notebook has a button to open it in a new tab.
 There will be a warning about running code from a non-Google source the first time we execute code.